Accepting Credit Card Payments via Swiping Machines

-For UF departments or units who intend to process credit card transactions face-to-face or in a mail order/telephone order (MO/TO) environment the following prerequisites apply:
+For UF departments or units who intend to process credit card transactions face-to-face or in a mail order/cellular only telephone order (MO/TO) environment the following prerequisites apply:

 - An activated network port must be used to connect a credit card swiping terminal with Point-to-Point Encryption technology (P2PE) to the network.
 An alternative may be a computer connected SREDKey (Secure Reading and Exchange of Data).